Beginner’s Guide to Pirates CSG

 Hill’s Wholesale Gaming is a great place to buy packs, but eBay is better for specific game pieces, used lots, great deals, and finding rare stuff like 10 masters.
-You can check out my eBay history guide to see what things have sold for at auction on eBay in the past.
+You can check out Gladius’ pricing reports or my eBay history guide (auctions only!) to see what things have sold for on eBay in the past.

 So you’re ready to play the game!
 But where to start?
 You’ll need a fleet, and some kind of opponent to go up against (which can include yourself playing another fleet).

 If you don’t know how to play, you can check out my simple tutorials on youtube: